Furrion RV Air Conditioners

 Furrion also supports both ducted RV air conditioning systems and ductless.
 Ducted air conditioning means that the system uses an arrangement of ducts or channels to distribute cool air throughout the RV.

-Ductless air conditioning systems simply distribute the cool air from a single entry point and rely on natural circulation to cool down the entire space.
+Ductless RV air conditioners simply distribute the cool air from a single entry point and rely on natural circulation to cool down the entire space.
 The advantage of a ductless system is that it is much simpler to install and easier to maintain.

 How to Select the Right AC System for Your RV